EDMPL/Bulama/README.md

 # Bulama

-Bulama is a simple Burp Suite Extension that can interact with locally hosted Language Model using Ollama.
+Bulama is a simple Burp Suite Extension that can interact with locally hosted LLM using Ollama.
 Inference is done on your local machine without any remote server support, so its 100% free.
+This work is inspired by [Lumos Chrome Extension](https://github.com/andrewnguonly/Lumos).

 ![Bulama Screenshot](./assets/Image/Bulama_SS.png)